 Might Be Hard To Stick To Long Term

 While Phase 3 intends to keep the weight off, controlling portions combined with interval eating is not something many people will love to have as a lifelong habit.
 If you continue doing it, the weight will for sure stay off, but must have a strong will for that.
 Also, in order to adjust the release of hormones in your body, it’s better to fast around the same time each day and not to change the fast between 12 to 16 hours.

 Too Much Looks-Oriented

-Dubrow diet is all about achieving great-looking physique, and it focuses less on getting healthy.
+Dubrow diet is all about achieving a great-looking physique, and it focuses less on getting healthy.
 While there is nothing wrong with looking good on its own, this diet would be much better if it took a more moderate approach.
 Yes, you would get to your destination slower, but your results would stick for longer.
-Health > Looks and the only way to stay healthy for a long time is to find a doable and sustainable plan—Dubrow diet might be too extreme for most.
+Health > Looks and the only way to stay healthy for a long time is to find a doable and sustainable plan—the Dubrow diet might be too extreme for most.

 The Dubrow diet is definitely effective and will get you to your goal.
-Although we think restricting your calorie intake so radically on your eating windows might be to extreme for some.
+Although we think restricting your calorie intake so radically on your eating windows might be too extreme for some.
 Also, jumping between 12-16 hour fasting might be confusing a bit.
 Should you try it?
 We leave that to you.
 Intermittent fasting definitely works, and so does restricting carbs, and eating whole foods.
 This diet will get you results; your job is to stay disciplined and keep the weight from coming back.